 Grant it; I do LOVE this part of my career.
 I’m a very social person that has a QUEST for knowledge and finds technology intriguing.
 Just be sure to weigh the pros and cons before moving forward!10 solid tips for changing careers to education or transition out of teaching. #educareers #careerchange Click To Tweet

 8. Evaluate Your Transferable Skills Relevant to Teaching

 Do you possess the characteristics necessary to excel, such as patience, communication skills, organization, time management, problem-solving, etc.?
 Do you have transferable skills from past jobs that would help you in this new position?
 How do you react in situations of turmoil?
 How fast do you learn new concepts?
 Can you figure out problems on your own?
 Do you work well in a team-oriented and independent work environment?
 At first glance, these questions may not seem relatable to your future or your present position, but if you dig deep and look at your current job responsibilities, you will find that you have many transferable skills and can make them work in a new career.

 9. Make a Realistic Career Transition Plan

 A career change is not something that will happen overnight.
-It will take time, effort, sacrifices, and probably money to make it happen.
+Making it happen will take time, effort, sacrifices, and money.
 You will need to put together a strict budget to ensure you will not run short of funds to make the transition.
 The end goal will be worth the effort and risk (as long as you’ve done your research!), but you need to be realistic on your timeline.